OtherDevOpsGene/zap-sonar-plugin/README.md

 ZAP Plugin for SonarQube 6.x
 =====================================

-Integrates [OWASP ZAP] reports into SonarQube v6.3 or higher.
+Integrates [OWASP ZAP] reports into SonarQube v6.7.4 or higher.
+The target version of SonarQube is the current LTS version.

 About ZAP